 What is omnichannel experience design?

-The nature of ‘omnichannel’ – as opposed to multi-channel – means that the designer must develop an approach that covers every possible form of customer interaction and comes up with a holistic solution, rather than just covering the most common channels such as website and mobile site.
+The nature of ‘omnichannel’ – as opposed to multi-channel marketing – means that the designer must develop an approach that covers every possible form of customer interaction and provides a holistic solution, rather than just covering the most common channels such as website and mobile site.

 Why is omnichannel experience design important?

-Nowadays, ‘going online’ is a redundant phrase – we’re all online, all the time.
-Thanks to the growth of technology and the culture that has developed around it, the line between real-world and digital realms has all but disappeared.
-Real life is digital, and digital is real life.
+In 2022, ‘going online’ is a redundant phrase – we’re all online, all the time.
+The line between real-world and digital realms has all but disappeared.
+‘Real life’ is digital, and digital is real life.

 We pick up a social notification about a deal on our smartphones during the morning commute, browse reviews on our desktop computers during lunch, ask questions of the brand chatbot via Facebook, and finally place an order from our laptops when we get home in the evening.
-Although the purchase happens on a single channel, it’s not unusual for the customer journey leading to that point to include a mobile site, an in-store visit, an app, live chat and more.
+Although the purchase happens on a single channel, it’s not unusual for the customer journey leading to that point to include a mobile site, an in-store visit, mobile apps, live chat, and more.

-This pattern doesn’t just affect businesses that have incorporated digital channels into a traditional retail model.
+This omnichannel pattern doesn’t just affect businesses that have incorporated digital channels into a traditional retail model.
 We’re also seeing a breaking down of barriers in the other direction, with digital-to-physical transitions among online retailers.
 As well as pop-up shops and physical sales at shows and events, digital-first retailers are setting up their own stores where customers can see, try and purchase goods like homewares, clothing, and cosmetics.

 Customers expect omnichannel